googlearchive/office-mover-5000/web/README.md

         $ npm install ## or sudo npm install
         $ gulp

-   Gulp automatically opens Office Mover in a web browser, and automatically reloads changes to css, js, and html.
+   Gulp automatically opens Office Mover in a web browser, and reloads when it detects changes to css, js, and html.